The Best Beaches in South Australia for Fun in the Sun

 Greenly Beach

-It would be impossible to list the best beaches in South Australia and not mention the incredible Greenly Beach.
+It would be near impossible to list the best beaches in South Australia and not mention the incredible Greenly Beach.
 Thanks to the power of social media, this once-secret spot has become one of the most visited locations for a killer Instagram shot.
+Greenly Beach has protected rockpools with crystal clear water and calm waters that are perfect for swimming.
+This slice of heaven is an hour from Port Lincoln.

 Best Beaches in South Australia: Yorke Peninsula